khangtranduc/khangtranduc.github.io/src/@posts/summer-break.md

   - website-update
 published: true
 ---
+# I shall return
 I have completely neglected this blog for an entire semester, it was pretty hectic.
+But now:
-But now I plan to return and continue writing more consistently.
+- I plan to return and continue writing more consistently.

-I will probably also develope the website more actively.
+- I will probably also develope the website more actively.

-I will start off today.
+- I will start off today.
 I low-key forgot everything so I will start again from chapter 2, but this time I will do exhaustively.